Perfect Overnight Oats

 1/4 teaspoon vanilla extract

-1/2 cup fresh or frozen fruit
+1/2 cup berries or fruit

 Directions